 - What is a cryptocurrency?

-- What are the tax implications of mining cryptocurrency?
+- What are the benefits of creating your own cryptocurrency?

-- What are the tax implications of earning cryptocurrency?
+- What are the risks of creating your own cryptocurrency?

 Checkout this video: